nmajor/nmajor-src/_drafts/serverless-my-initial-setup-with-es6-testing-and-ci-deployment.md

 ---
-title: Serverless REST API Boilerplate with ES6, API Folder Structure, Testing (Mocha
+title: Robust Serverless API Boilerplate with ES6, Folder Structure, Testing (Mocha
-  + Chai), ESLint, and Environmental Variables
+  + Chai), and ESLint
 layout: post
 date: 2018-08-25 00:00:00 +0000
 hero: ''
 tags: []

 ---
 As a Rails developer turned Javascript Zealot, I sometimes miss the structure and opinions of the Ruby on Rails world.
 Its amazing how bare bones many javascript libraries are.
 They are so modular and self contained (good things) that, unless you take the time to add some structure and organization to your code, its easy for your project to feel chaotic an unorganized.
-So I'm always looking for and trying to find some good patterns and structure to follow.
+So I'm always looking for and trying to find good patterns and structure to follow with my javascript projects.

 The serverless framework is a good example of this.
 Its so minimal in its setup that it may be difficult to know where to start to give it some structure.
-So here I'll share with you my current initial setup I use when starting a new serverless API project.
+So here I'll share with you one possible way to structure a serverless API project.

-This includes:
+Basically before I start any serious project I like to have a few things setup:

+* ES6/ES7 Webpack and Babel (From Starter)
+* A good offline dev workflow (From Starter)
-* File structure
+* ESLint
-* API structure
+* Folder structure
-* Testing boilerplate
+* Testing
-* Automated deployment with Travis CI

-I hope this isnt too obscure of a topic, but I'm not actually going to cover how to build a CRUD API, but more a breakdown of the structure and boilerplate I add before I start a project.
-I've found once I've set this up with some basic automated integration test and Travis CI deployment, then beginning a new project goes much better.
+I hope this isnt too obscure of a topic, but I'm not actually going to cover how to build a CRUD API, this is just an example starting boilerplate before you begin coding your project.

 I'm assuming you've at least tried using the serverless framework before.
 If you are new to serverless, I have an article that breaks it down from the beginning here: